Dec

 The LBD allows the grantor to do virtually anything regarding the property during his or her lifetime without the consent of the beneficiaries.
 The LBD must contain the specific language authorizing the grantor to do these things without the participation of the beneficiaries.
 With the LBD, the grantor has the best of both worlds—the ability to manage the property fully during his or her lifetime as if the sole owner, but still transfer the property on death without probate.

-Benefits Common To Both Forms Of These Deeds
+The Benefits Of Both Forms Of These Deeds

 Both the statutory transfer on death deed and the LBD offer benefits in addition to avoiding probate to transfer the property on the grantor’s death.
 These deeds can be a helpful tool for taking the full value of the real estate out of the determination of the grantor’s eligibility for Medicaid benefits.
 Only the value of the life estate in the property would be included in the calculation after one of these deeds has been drawn up and filed.